5G-MAG/rt-mbms-modem/README.md

 ````

 ### 4.4 Set superuser rights for 5gmag-rt-modem (optional)
-To allow the application to run at realtime scheduling without superuser privileges, set its capabilites
+To allow the application to run at realtime scheduling without superuser privileges, set its capabilities
 accordingly.
 Alternatively, you can run it with superuser rights (``sudo ./modem``).

 `` sudo setcap 'cap_sys_nice=eip' ./modem ``